Home Page: Quantum Study Bible

 The ancient L was drawn as a shepherd’s staff or yoke.

-The modern letters look nothing like these ancient letter and have evolved over history.
-However; returning to the ancient words describe who God is to ancient and modern people.
-Furthermore; English reads left to right, but Hebrew reads right to left.
+English reads left to right, but Hebrew reads right to left.
 Therefore the yoke would be written before the ox head.

 Today, the word is written below in modern English (left to right):